railsuser2014/openobject-doc-book-en/2/9_Marketing/index.rst

 The segmentation tools let you create partner groups (or categories) and act on each segment differently according to questionnaires.
 For example, you could create pricelists for each of the segments, or start phone marketing campaigns by segment.
-To allow you to work with segments in OpenERP, you should install the :mod:`crm_profiling` module, which can also be achieved from :menuselection:`Setting --> Configuration --> Marketing tick the Track Customer Profile to Focus your Campaigns`
+To allow you to work with segments in OpenERP, you should install the :mod:`crm_profiling` module, which can also be achieved from :menuselection:`Setting --> Configuration --> Marketing tick the Track customer profile to focus your campaigns`

 Profiling can be used to qualify your customers according to a questionnaire you define.
 When you establish a good customer profile, this will surely help you to close your deals.
 Customer profiles might even help you beat your competitors!